-The number of coronavirus cases in North East Lincolnshire increased by 306 over the weekend, official figures show.
+The number of coronavirus cases in North East Lincolnshire increased by 363 in the last 24 hours, official figures show.

-However, there were no new coronavirus deaths recorded over the weekend in North East Lincolnshire.
+However, there were no new coronavirus deaths recorded in the latest 24-hour period in North East Lincolnshire.

 The figures include anyone who died within 28 days of a positive test result for Covid-19, and whose usual residence was in North East Lincolnshire.